surajkunthu/surajkunthu/README.md

 # Suraj Kunthu

-I'm a Process Engineer currently working at DuPont in Richmond, VA.
+I'm a Production Engineer currently working at DuPont in Richmond, VA.
 My role involves data analytics, lots of communication, and resource management.
-I enjoy developing software tools and applications and I have interest in building Machine Learning algorithms and Artificial Intelligence programs.
-I'm also pursuing a Masters at The University of Virginia to further my data science skills.
+I enjoy developing software tools and applications and I have an interest in building Machine Learning algorithms and Artificial Intelligence programs.
+I'm also pursuing a Masters Degree at The University of Virginia to further my data science skills.

 ### :books: Education
  - M.S. in Data Science at [The University of Virginia](https://www.virginia.edu/), [School of Data Science](https://datascience.virginia.edu/)